 - TTU in Lubbock offers programs such as the Pegasus Program which is assistance for First Generation Students.
 This program guarantees that you have academic and social support as you pursue your college degree.
 Interested students can contact Pegasus@ttu.edu for more information.

 - University of Texas Arlington / University of Texas Rio Grande Valley

 - These two extensions of the University of Texas system honor the college tuition and fee waiver program, as do all state-supported colleges and universities in Texas.

 Texas A&M University at Commerce holds a college weekend each spring.
 Youth who plan to attend college participate in two days of workshops, campus tours and speakers related to attending college.
 Workshops include information on financial aid, what a college class is like, residence life, and life skills.

 Each year the Statewide Teen Conference is held on a college campus.
 Approximately 155 youth and 80 adult sponsors attend a three-day conference with workshops related to preparing youth for adulthood.

-The goal of Texas Reach is to facilitate the interaction between PAL / Aftercare agencies and institutions of higher education to the end of increasing access to college for former foster youth and, once enrolled, their success at attaining a college degree.
+The goal of Texas Reach is to facilitate the interaction between PAL and aftercare agencies and institutions of higher education to the end of increasing access to college for former foster youth and, once enrolled, their success at attaining a college degree.
 For more information visit the Texas Reach website.

 Transition Centers serving current and former foster youth are located in every DFPS region and have established partnerships with local higher education institutions and vocational/technical colleges.
 These partnerships have been an essential support for youth both before and after school enrollment and offer a main point of contact that assist youth in navigating through the financial aid process, orientation, academic counseling, and any other college related issues with minimal delays and without disrupting their education.
 The Transition Centers have staff that can connect youth to local colleges and universities.
-Read the list of where these Transition Centers are located.
+Find a Transition Center near you.